 Where to eat and drink in Seville

 Plaza del Salvador Sevilla is located in the old town district of Seville.
 Plaza del Salvador Sevilla is popular with Seville locals.
-The lifeblood of the plaza are the bars.
+The lifeblood of the plaza are the bars and they are also the best places to watch flamenco in Seville.
 Backing onto the Iglesia del Hospital de la Paz, these popular hangouts are open from lunch till five, and then again from eight onwards.
-You will find many restaurants leading off Plaza del Salvador Sevilla. and we are sure after 3 days in Seville you ill have found a favourite
+You will find many restaurants leading off Plaza del Salvador Sevilla and we are sure after 3 days in Seville you will have found a favourite

 Book your entrance tickets for the Seville cathedral online Here